VT-DevGiT/VT-Plugins/README.md

 * Thanks to [Azarus](https://github.com/Fondation-Azarus) for their good game server.

 ## Help
 chek the [Wiki](https://github.com/warquys/VT-Plugins/wiki) for help.
+I don't have the courage to do it, nor the time sory ;-;